learningbyplaying/fastapi-kafka-real-scenarios/scenarios/user-events/README.md

 ## Run

-You can send user events
+You can send user events of "ecommerce" source:

 ```
 curl -X 'POST' \